Pawelok35/GitJournal/README.md

 **Summary**: Today's session focused on reinforcing the functionality of the code and reviewing past lessons.
 The Pomodoro method (3×30 minutes) contributed to effective focus and productivity, ensuring a solid understanding of the project's key features.

+## Day 10 - 2024-09-18

+1. **Expanding the `generateTags` function**: Today, I enhanced the `generateTags` function to not only create links for tags but also count how many times each tag appears across all articles.
+This functionality improves how tags are managed and displayed within the project.

+2. **Learning about arrays and objects in JavaScript**: I watched a video on JavaScript arrays and objects to deepen my understanding of how to manipulate and structure data efficiently.
+This knowledge will be useful for handling more complex data operations in the project.

+3. **Pomodoro Method (3×30 minutes)**: I followed the Pomodoro technique, completing three focused sessions of 30 minutes each.
+This helped maintain steady progress and allowed for focused learning and coding.

+**Summary**: Today's focus was on improving the `generateTags` function by adding tag counting functionality, along with learning more about arrays and objects in JavaScript.
+The Pomodoro method (3×30 minutes) contributed to maintaining focus and achieving solid progress in both coding and learning.

 ...

 ## Key Learning Areas 🔐